vivaria/edisonrul.ing/docs/source/cards/s/substitoad.md

 ### Card Rulings

-● Like all ignition effects, this card's effect can be activated whenever you summon a monster.
+*   Like all ignition effects, this card's effect can be activated whenever you summon a monster.
 When you summon Substitoad, you can activate its effect using your ignition priority.
 When the "frog" monster is summoned, Substitoad's effect can be activated again, using your ignition priority.
-●The ② applies to both players' "frog" monsters.
+*   The ② applies to both players' "frog" monsters.
 If "Treeborn Frog" attacks an Attack Position Substitoad, the Treeborn Frog is not destroyed by battle, but Substitoad is.
-●Tributing a monster is a cost.
+*   Tributing a monster is a cost.
 If you Tribute "Dupe Frog", Dupe's effect can't be activated.